weaviate/weaviate-io/developers/weaviate/configuration/roles.md

 Weaviate comes with a set of predefined roles.
 These roles are:

 - `admin`: The admin role has full access to all resources in Weaviate.
-- `editor`: The editor role is able to read, write, update, and delete resources in Weaviate.
-They are not able to manage roles.
 - `viewer`: The viewer role has read-only access to all resources in Weaviate.

 `admin` and `viewer` roles can be assigned through the Weaviate configuration file.
 Once a role is assigned to a user through the configuration file, it cannot be modified.
 The user also cannot be assigned additional roles through the Weaviate API.